tidjanidev/tidjanidev/README.md

 ### About Me

 I am a MERN stack developer with experience building web applications using MongoDB, Express, React, and Node.js.
+In addition to my expertise with the MERN stack, I also have experience with C# and Python.
 I have a passion for creating intuitive, user-friendly experiences and am always looking for new challenges to tackle.

 ### Skills